Virtual Workshop: Teaching Computation Online with MATLAB

 For Educators in Biology, Chemistry, Engineering, Geoscience, Math, Physics, and beyond

 October 11-13, 2020 | Online

-Working with faculty peers and MATLAB experts, workshop participants will develop MATLAB related curriculum while sharing strategies, tools, and challenges teaching computational courses in the new virtual and distance learning reality.
-Topics will cover
+Working with faculty peers and MATLAB experts, workshop participants developed MATLAB related curriculum while sharing strategies, tools, and challenges teaching computational courses in the new virtual and distance learning reality.
+Topics covered

 - Strategies for flipping classrooms and videoing lectures

 - Automated grading of coding assignments with MATLAB Grader

 - Centralized browser-based MATLAB Online software for teaching and learning

 Session formats included presentations of proven teaching activities, panel discussions led by peer leaders, and working groups within and across disciplines.
 Educators returned to their in-person and online classrooms, departments, and institutions armed with new skills, ideas to implement, and improved course offerings.